-In the climate change process, the African countries suffer badly from the biggest externality in human history (Stern, 2007, 2015).
+In the climate change process, the African countries suffer badly from the biggest externality in human history (Stern, 2007).
 They are not among the big emitters of greenhouse gases or CO2: s.
 But they have to adapt their societies and economies to temperature rise that will most probably go over + 2 degrees, and maybe even + 3 degrees.
 How to cope?
-If temperature raises goes even further towards + 4-6 degrees, life will be threatened.
+If temperature rise goes even further towards + 4-6 degrees, life will be threatened.
 How can people work under too hot circumstances?
 Water?
 The wildlife?

 Yet, African governments have promised to contribute towards the COP21 objectives of decarbonisation by transforming their energy systems.
 How to pay?
-Even if African nations carry out their responsibilities under the UN Treaty, there is no guarantee that the big emitters of CO2:s will not renege (Conka, 2015; Vogler, 2016).
+Even if African nations carry out their responsibilities under the UN Treaty, there is no guarantee that the big emitters of CO2:s will not renege.
 And then we have the danger of the new methane emissions.

+In this paper, I will render a short overview of the energy-emissions conundrum on the African continent.
 There is a basic catch-22: The African continent uses less energy per capita than the other global continents, which entails that total emissions of CO2s are lower than in Asia, America and Europe.
-Yet, Africa badly needs more energy, as it is the capacity to do work that result in income and wealth (Sachs, 2015).
-If Africa could increase its energy share globally, it could reduce poverty and first and foremost secure its water supplies.
+Yet, Africa badly needs more energy, as it is the capacity to do work that result in income and wealth.
+If Africa could increase its energy share globally, it could reduce poverty.
+But this continent may contribute to global warming, resulting in great risks for its populations.